 Condoriri base camp.
 Andrew Wexler

 Using pack animals our approaches and camp moves are made easier.
 One camp is near a lake below the magnificently sculptured white tower of Condoriri.
 After practicing additional climbing and rescue techniques we will make our first major climb, most likely of the beautiful Pyramide Blanca.

 After a day of rest or more practice climbing, we tackle our primary goal in this group, Pequeo Alpamayo, a hidden peak with a very impressive pyramidal summit.
-The routes climbs a broad glacier up to a col, and traverses along a ridge below the summit pyramid, before ascending directly to the summit.
-This route is very photogenic, and offers excellent climbing, making use of all the skills taught during the preceeding days..
+The route climbs a broad glacier up to a col and traverses along a ridge below the summit pyramid before ascending directly to the summit.
+This route is very photogenic, and offers excellent climbing, making use of all the skills taught during the preceeding days.

-Setting off from our high camp the following morning before sunrise.
+We will set off from our high camp the following morning before sunrise.
 The climb is a very aesthetic route which includes glacier travel and intermittent sections of steeper terrain.
 The climbing will be challenging but well within the skill set developed during the preceding days of the expedition.
-The last few steps before the summit will provide an exhilarating finish to a great climb, Huayna Potosi's summit is a well-defined point at the end of a beautifully sculptured ridge.
-Although this summit is at high altitude, the acclimatization undergone during the Bolivia Trek in La Paz and Cordillera Real and the climbs preceding this major ascent, gives each team member a very good chance for success.
+Huayna Potosi's summit is a well-defined point at the end of a beautifully sculptured ridge.
+The last few steps before the summit will provide an exhilarating finish to a great climb.
+Although this summit is at high altitude, the acclimatization undergone during the Bolivia Trek in La Paz and Cordillera Real and the climbs preceding this major ascent will give each team member a very good chance for success.

 - Selection & use of personal equipment